google/yggdrasil-decision-forests/documentation/public/docs/hyperparameters.md

 -   Coefficient applied to each tree prediction.
 A small value (0.02) tends to give more accurate results (assuming enough trees are trained), but results in larger models.
 Analogous to neural network learning rate.
+Fixed to 1.0 for DART models.

 #### [use_hessian_gain](https://github.com/google/yggdrasil-decision-forests/blob/main/yggdrasil_decision_forests/learner/gradient_boosted_trees/gradient_boosted_trees.proto)